hpkhanh/smaug_experiments/README.md

 # Experiments
-Experiments, models and more to come for the SMAUG project
+Experiments and model files for the SMAUG project.